 Here's how to tell if that fixer-upper is a keeper — or if you should keep walking.

 If it's a fixer-upper, it should come at a fixer-upper price.
-Duh, but that's a reminder NOT to fall in love too quickly with a home that the listing says “just needs a little TLC."
-Do your homework first, and if the price is right, then fall in love.
+Duh, but that's a reminder NOT to fall in love too quickly with a home when the listing says, “needs a little TLC."
+Do your homework first, and fall in love only if the price is right.

-Find out what similar homes in the neighborhood sell for and how tricked out they are (with amenities and materials).
-A REALTOR® can help you figure that out.
-And that will tell you how much money you can invest in the home before you over-improve for the neighborhood, a mistake you want to avoid if you plan to sell in the future.
+Talk to your real estate agent about what similar homes in the neighborhood sell for and how tricked out they are (with amenities and materials).
+And that will tell you how much money you can invest in the home before you overimprove for the neighborhood, a mistake to avoid if you plan to sell in the future.

-Wendell De Guzman, a Chicago real estate investor who renovates at least two houses a month, recommends treating the remodel like a business, not a hobby.
+Wendell De Guzman, a real estate investor and house renovator in Oak Brook, Ill., recommends treating the remodel like a business, not a hobby.
 Determine your budget based on the market value of homes in your neighborhood, because you're not going to sell for more.

-The best fixer-uppers offer lots of opportunities for “instant equity," which means if you sold the home tomorrow you'd pretty much get that money back, unlike other projects which you may never get your money back on. ( A swimming pool won't help you when it comes time to sell.
-You’ll spend any gain on insurance and upkeep.
-On the other hand, you can’t put a dollar value on an afternoon with family and friends.
-Swimming pool, anyone?)
+The best fixer-uppers offer lots of opportunities for “instant equity," which means if you sold the home tomorrow, you'd pretty much get that money back.
+That's unlike other projects that may never give you your money back. ( anyone?)

 Some can be as simple as painting or landscaping, which you can accomplish with sweat equity, De Guzman says.
 In fact, the Pollinas started their rehab with high-value, low-effort landscaping, since it's the first thing people see.
-They raked, brought the grass back to life, planted fruit trees and a veggie garden, and enjoyed the reaction: “People are so surprised and impressed,” Alessandra says.
+They raked, brought the grass back to life, planted fruit trees and a veggie garden, and enjoyed the reaction.
+“People were so surprised and impressed," Pollina says.

-Other tasks — the Pollinas focused on the kitchen next — may require the work of professionals and cash to pay them.
-It’s those projects you want to carefully evaluate against the home's price.
+The Pollinas focused on the kitchen next.
+Those other tasks may require the work of professionals and cash to pay them.
+Those are the ones to carefully evaluate against the home's price.

-Fact: While most home improvements add some equity, some are consistently at the top of the heap.
-Another thing those equity champions have in common: They usually require the help of a pro, but the cost can be instantlyworth it.
+While some home improvements add equity, a few consistently top the list.
+Another thing those equity champions have in common: They usually require a pro's help.
+But the cost can be instantly worth it.

-Based on data gleaned from the NATIONAL ASSOCIATION OF REALTORS®’ “Remodeling Impact Report” (RIR), if these four projects are on your fixer-upper’s list of must-haves, then you may have found your dream equity-builder:
+Based on data gleaned from the “Remodeling Impact Report" from the National Association of REALTORS®, these three projects are good choices on your list of must-haves:

-1. New roof: A new roof may not be the remodeling project of your dreams — until you realize it could actually payyou.
-You'll spend about $7,600 to install it (based on a national average determined by contractors responding to the RIR survey), but when you sell, it could recoup 105% of that or $8,000, according to REALTORS® surveyed.
+- New roof: A new roof may not be the remodeling project of your dreams — until you realize you could break even with return on investment.
+You'll spend about $12,000 to install it, based on a national average determined by contractors responding to the remodeling impact survey.
+But when you sell, it could recoup $12,000, according to REALTORS® surveyed.

-2. Hardwood floors: It costs about $2,500 on average nationally to refinish hardwood floors.
-If you bought a house that already had refinished hardwood floors, you could pay about $2,500 more for the home.
-But if you're looking at a fixer-upper (at the right price) that needs the floors redone, that's like getting the floors for free!
-New hardwood floors are also a good choice at a cost of about $5,500 to install, and could recoup $5,000 of that at resale.
+- Hardwood floors: To refinish hardwood floors costs about $3,400 on average nationally.
+The survey indicates you could recoup 147% of that at resale.
+If you're looking at a fixer-upper (at the right price) that needs the floors redone, that's like getting the floors for free or even making money!
+New hardwood floors are also a good choice, costing about $5,500 to install.
+They could recoup $6,500 of that at resale.

-3. Insulation: A fixer-upper offers a great opportunity to replace or add insulation.
-New insulation costs about $2,100 on average nationally, and can recoup $2,000 at resale — as if saving 10% to 50% on your energy bill wasn’t compelling enough.
+- Insulation: A fixer-upper offers a great opportunity to replace or add insulation.
+An insulation upgrade costs about $2,500 on average nationally and can offer a return of $2,500 at resale — plus savings on your energy bill.

-While those four are pretty safe bets — homeowners who responded to the RIR survey gave them high happiness and satisfaction marks, too — almost any project can be worth it with a fixer-upper if the price is right.
-For example, a complete kitchen renovation can cost $60,000 and recover only about $40,000 when you sell.
+While those three are pretty safe bets, many projects can be worthwhile with a fixer-upper if the price is right.
+For example, a complete kitchen renovation can cost $80,000 and recover only about $60,000 when you sell.
 But if the fixer-upper is discounted enough, think how amazing it would be to cook in a kitchen you designed yourself.

-Whether you're a DIY Jedi or content to let the pros handle the remodel, if your patience is shorter than your potential home's to-do list, a fixer-upper may not be a good choice.
+Whether you're a DIY Jedi or content to hire pros, if your patience is shorter than your potential home's to-do list, a fixer-upper may not be a good choice.

 Renovating a bathroom alone can take two to three weeks.
 Add hardwood flooring, a new kitchen, and siding, and you're looking at a whole summer's worth of rehab.

-When considering a fixer-upper, evaluate the limits of your emotional energy as well.
+When considering a fixer-upper, evaluate the limits of your emotional energy.
 Inevitable project pitfalls and delays can be wearing.
-Only if you have the time, patience, and emotional endurance for a fixer-upper will it be a good fit for you.
+A fixer-upper is a good fit only if you have the time, patience, and emotional endurance for it.
 And only you can determine that.

-But if you can budget your time and money — and employ the right fixer-upper strategies — you might find yourself with a double reward: A home that's worth far more than you paid, and the joy of knowing you helped get it there.
+But if you can budget your time and money — and use the right strategies — you might find yourself with a double reward.
+That's a home that's worth far more than you paid and the joy of knowing you helped get it there.